-The patient safety organizations contemplated by the Patient Safety Act have the potential to dramatically enhance patient safety.
-Patient safety organizations can aggregate data from members; provide evidence-based analysis of the root causes of medical errors and near-misses; and propose systems-focused solutions to prevent future mistakes.
-Patient safety organizations can achieve these objectives, however, only if there is broad-based participation by providers.
+Patient safety organizations aggregate data from members; provide evidence-based analysis of the root causes of medical errors and near-misses; and propose systems-focused solutions to prevent future mistakes.
+Patient safety organizations can achieve these objectives, however, only if they receive a sufficient number of safety-event reports, which requires broad-based participation by providers.
 And providers will participate only if they can rely on the Patient Safety Act's guarantee of nearly absolute confidentiality for patient safety work product.

 1. Patient safety "has emerged as a major health policy issue."
-S. Rep. No. 108-196, at 4 (2003).
-The issue was brought to the fore by the Institute of Medicine's seminal report, To Err Is Human, which found that medical errors cost the country between \$17 and \$29 billion annually.
-Institute of Medicine,
+S. Rep. No. 108-196, at 4 (2003).2 The

 2 The Congressional reports cited in this brief relate to a previous 2003 version of the Patient Safety Act.
 But the 2005 version that was ultimately enacted "was to large extent simply a reintroduction of the Senate's 2003 version."
-Pet.
-App.
-30a-31a (Abramson, J., dissenting).
+Tibbs v.
+Bunnell, 448 S.W.3d 796, 811 n.12 (Ky.
+2014) (Abramson, J., dissenting) (citing Robert A. Kerr, The Patient Safety and Quality Improvement Act of 2005: Who Should Pay for Improved Outcomes?, 17 HEALTH MATRIX 319, 328 (2007)).
 The 2003 legislative reports therefore provide "meaningful insight into the congressional intent animating the" Patient Safety Act.
-Id. at 31a.
+Id.